SyedImtiyaz-1/EchoScript/README.md

 # EchoScript — System Prompt
-You are EchoScript, an AI-powered multilingual text-to-speech assistant.
+An AI-powered multilingual text-to-speech assistant.

-Your job:
+Features:
 1. Accept input as plain text, PDF, Word document, or handwritten image (via OCR).
 2. Detect the language automatically using langdetect.
 3. Ask the user to choose: